 One of the most popular basic courses available with Red Deer First Aid is emergency first aid and CPR.
-This course meets workplace requirements for many employee’s and teaches participants basic rescue and CPR skills.
-Participants range from students, caregivers to new parents.
-Red Deer First Aid is the largest and most sought after workplace approved emergency first aid and cardiopulmonary resuscitation (CPR) supplier in Alberta.
-Students will learn the most recent rescue and CPR techniques as regulated and mandated by the American Heart Association and the International Liaison Committee on Resuscitation (ILCOR) Registration can be done on-line, by e-mail or telephone.
-Independent and private training courses, refresher classes and food safety classes are also available.
-Participants may also register for on-line safety courses such as WHMIS, H2S awareness and TDG.
-This website will show you why Red Deer First Aid (click here to view the website) is the premier provider of Alberta OH&S approved first aid and CPR courses in Alberta.
+This course meets workplace requirements for many employees and teaches participants basic rescue and CPR skills.
+Participants range from students and caregivers to new parents.
+Red Deer First Aid is the largest and most sought-after workplace-approved emergency first aid and cardiopulmonary resuscitation (CPR) supplier in Alberta.
+Students will learn the most recent rescue and CPR techniques as regulated and mandated by the American Heart Association and the International Liaison Committee on Resuscitation (ILCOR) Registration can be done online, by e-mail, or by telephone.
+Independent and private training courses, refresher classes, and food safety classes are also available.
+Participants may also register for online safety courses such as WHMIS, H2S awareness, and TDG.
+This website will show you why Red Deer First Aid (click here to view the website) is the premier provider of Alberta OH&S-approved first aid and CPR courses in Alberta.

 Class Outline of an Emergency First Aid and CPR Class in Red Deer

-The following topics are covered in a Alberta OH&S approved emergency first aid and CPR course:
+The following topics are covered in an Alberta OH&S-approved emergency first aid and CPR course:

 - When and how to contact 9.1.1.
 (EMS)

 - How to be prepared for an emergency

 - How to recognize and manage heart attacks, angina, stroke, and transient ischemic attacks